jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 The biggest reason is that the active voice is a more efficient use of words.
 To make a sentence passive almost always requires adding a preposition and adding the "to be" verb.<br><br>"I'm reading the book" **(active)** vs. "The book is read by me." **(passive)**

-This word economy makes it easier for your word to be read and your message gets through more clearly.
+This word economy makesyour work easier to read and your message gets through more clearly.

 ## 15) Avoid adverbs whenever possible

 *\*\*Grammar recap: \*\**An adverb is a word or phrase that modifies or qualifies an adjective, verb, or other adverb or a word group, expressing a relation of place, time, circumstance, manner, cause, degree, etc.

-Adverbs of time and place tend to be non-admissible, but they are still unnecessary with a strong (not to be interpreted as "little" or "small" vocabulary).
+Adverbs of time and place are non-admissible, but they are still unnecessary with a strong vocabulary.

 Adverbs are words that typically end in "*\-ly"* when they modify a verb.
 These are ***always*** useless.
 Or, at the very least, the two words used to create an adverbial clause can (and should) be replaced with another stronger word.
 For example: